Amaodemao/Amaodemao/README.md

 ### Hi and Welcome to my cattery!

-I'm Haonan Bai, an undergraduate student majoring in AI at the Chinese University of Hong Kong.
+I'm Haonan Bai, an undergraduate CS student at the Chinese University of Hong Kong.

 You can call me Ben Bai, or, Amao（阿猫）.